Sprain or Strain – What is the Difference?

 - Grade 1 Sprain (mild) – Slight stretching/mild tear of some of the ligament fibers, resulting in little to no joint instability.

 - Grade 2 Sprain (moderate) – Partial tearing of the ligament fibers.
-There is a resulting abnormal looseness (laxity) that can be felt in the joint when it is moved in a certain way.
+There is a resulting abnormal looseness (laxity) you can feel in the joint when it is moved in a certain way.

 - Grade 3 Sprain (severe) – A complete tear/rupture of the ligament fibers, causing significant instability/laxity of the affected joint.